PLangHQ/plang/Documentation/blogs/FutureOfSecuritPlangApproach.md

 And it’s not just a black box.
 The execution layer is in plain text, not binary, so both security experts and tools like large language models can easily validate it, preventing potential bad behavior.

 The gap between Plang and C# is razor-thin—usually just a few lines of code.
-This thin layer creates a buffer zone.
+This thin layer creates a buffer zone, a firewall.
 If a bug exists in the C# code, it’s easier to catch and correct.
 And when a vulnerability is discovered, like the infamous Log4j issue, Plang could address it with an update, meaning you wouldn’t have to modify your code at all.

 ### SaaS Integration: Simplicity and Security in Minutes